Citi is an advertising partner

 However, this card requires some management to maximize its value.
 The value of Alaska miles can vary greatly depending on the award ticket.
 To attain the higher end of this spectrum, you will need to conduct research on the best way to use your miles across different airlines/dates/times.
 Your redemptions require extra attention because of these limitations, which don’t leave a lot of room to travel whenever you want.
 If you’re looking for a greater level of freedom (albeit at a reduced value), consider general travel rewards cards such as the Chase Sapphire Preferred® Card or the Capital One Venture Rewards Credit Card.

-The Alaska Airlines Visa Signature® Credit Card has a $0 introductory annual fee the first year, then $75.
+The Alaska Airlines Visa Signature® credit card has a $75.
 This annual fee undercuts similar cards offered by its domestic airline competitors:

 |Citi® / AAdvantage® Platinum Select® World Elite Mastercard®||$99, waived for first 12 months|